-People often don’t notice how much they use their shoulders until they’re acting up.
+People often don’t notice just how much they use their shoulders, until they’re acting up.

-But they typically have a large range of motion in many different directions, so when your shoulders aren’t working the way they normally do, it’s pretty noticeable – and can be pretty painful.
+So when your shoulders aren’t working the way they normally do, it’s pretty noticeable, and can be pretty painful.

-While some shoulder pain can be caused by an acute new injury, other shoulder pain is chronic and develops over time.
+While some shoulder pain can be caused by a new acute injury, other shoulder pain is chronic and develops over time.

-Shoulder injuries and shoulder pain can be particularly distracting because of how much we use our shoulders in our daily life.
+Shoulder injuries and shoulder pain can be particularly interfering because of how much we use our shoulders in our daily life.

-For example, if you’re looking for shoulder pain relief from sports or running injuries, it may be different than if you’ve been in a car crash or you’re recovering from a workplace injury.
+For example, shoulder pain relief from sports or running injuries may be different than if you’ve been in a car crash or you’re recovering from a workplace injury.

 But regardless of what causes your shoulder pain, pain management physical therapy can help.

-Read on to find out more about shoulder pain, and how a Washington DC physical therapist can help.
+Continue reading to find out more about shoulder pain, and how our physical therapists in Washington DC can help.

 What Is Shoulder Pain?